Overv/VulkanTutorial/05_Uniform_buffers/01_Descriptor_pool_and_sets.md

 ## Descriptor set

-We can now allocate the descriptor set itself.
-Add a `createDescriptorSet` function for that purpose:
+We can now allocate the descriptor sets themselves.
+Add a `createDescriptorSets` function for that purpose:

 ```c++